jenjane118/mtb_wgcna/README.md

 The ShinyApp can be run in R directly from the GitHub server.

+The app was tested on R version 4.0.5 (2021-03-31).
 The following packages must be installed in the R environment:

 ```
-install.pakcages("here")
+install.packages("here")
 install.packages("shiny")
 install.packages("shinyjs")
 install.packages("tidyverse")